Driving Anxiety Treatment: CBT & Exposure Therapy Ontario

 We treat driving phobia like other anxiety disorders.
 People with driving phobia often experience symptoms similar to anxiety disorders.
 For example, they experience physical discomfort, avoidance behaviours, and distressing thoughts.

 It’s important to know that having a driving phobia doesn’t mean there’s something “wrong” with you.
 It simply means that this particular activity triggers an extreme fear response.
-With the right tools and support many people overcome their fear of driving.
+With the right tools and support, many people overcome their fear of driving.

-What is CBT or Driving Anxiety Therapy?
+What is CBT for Driving Anxiety Therapy?

 For example, if you think “I will get into an accident every time I drive,” a better thought would be “Accidents are possible.
 But, if I follow the rules of the road, the chance of an accident is low.”
 CBT also teaches you practical skills and techniques to manage anxiety symptoms.